Joseph T. Salerno: Early life

 Salerno's parents immigrated to the United States from Italy.
-As a child, he observed his "New Deal Democrat" father's disdain for a visiting relative from Italy who declared himself a member of the communist party there.
+As a child, he observed his "New Deal Democrat" father's disdain for a visiting relative from Italy who had declared himself a member of the Italian Communist Party.
 Salerno said that following the incident, he became a supporter of Barry Goldwater's 1964 presidential candidacy and a "full-fledged Goldwaterite."
 Thereafter, Salerno decided that he wanted to study economics.
 As an undergraduate at Boston College, he read an article written by Murray Rothbard and adopted what he describes as "the pure libertarian position... anarcho-capitalism."
 This, he stated, led to his interest in the Austrian School.

 Career in economics

-Salerno has published over 50 scholarly articles and books and is the editor of the Quarterly Journal of Austrian Economics.
-He is a recognized expert on monetary theory and policy, international monetary reform, and Austrian economics and has testified before the United States Congress on the topics of inflation and of reserve fractional reserve banking.

-He has also published numerous op-eds online at mises.org, forbes.com, Christian Science Monitor, Wall Street Oasis, and Economic Policy Journal.
-He is frequently interviewed on broadcast and online radio programs including Bloomberg Radio and has appeared on C-SPAN, Fox News, and the Fox Business Networks.
+Salerno has published op-eds online at mises.org, forbes.com, Christian Science Monitor, Wall Street Oasis, and Economic Policy Journal.
+He has appeared on Bloomberg Radio, C-SPAN, Fox News, and the Fox Business Networks.
 Salerno's theories have been explicated by Israel Kirzner in a survey of Austrian thought on entrepreneurship.